UWTSD Home - Study With Us - Undergraduate Courses - Celtic Studies (BA)

-Celtic Studies (BA)
+Celtic Studies (Full-time) (BA Hons)

 Celtic Studies aims to provide students with a full understanding of, and critical engagement with, a diverse and complex field of study, taking advantage of the knowledge and expertise of staff in Humanities and the Centre for Advanced Welsh and Celtic Studies (CAWCS).
 Students will explore aspects of Celtic life, literature, religion and culture, from ancient times to the present, covering several geographical areas, from Wales to Ireland and Cornwall.